rafonha/email-replica/README.md

 # 📧 Email Replica

-A modern, responsive email client interface built with Next.js, React, and TypeScript.
+A modern email client interface built with Next.js, React, and TypeScript.
 This project replicates the core functionality of popular email clients like Gmail with a clean, intuitive design.

 ## ✨ Features